 Griggio Shaper Fence Restoration

-Hey all, we purchased this from Bill Kerfoot with one other item during the pandemic.
+Hey all, we purchased this from our friend Bill Kerfoot with one other item during the pandemic.

 So I do like that it is so heavy and its not Chinese!
 Big shout out to our buddy Chester who was able and willing to transport this for us on a return trip from Boston.
 It seems like the plandemic has given us a chance to do some restoration work and shop maintenance even though we have a huge backlog of work in the shop.
 So here are the "before" pics;